-IRS erases last season’s backlog but still faces 2022 crush
+IRS erases last season’s backlog, but still faces 2022 crush

 Last week, the agency unveiled voice bots to help eligible taxpayers easily verify their identity to set up or modify a payment plan while avoiding long wait times.

 And in March, the agency announced plans to hire 10,000 new workers.
-Thus far, 1,500 new workers have been hired, according to Treasury.
+Thus far 1,500 new workers have been hired, according to Treasury.